Last Updated on 16th May 2026 by peppe8o

 You can change a specific zone area and settings by clicking the zone name:

-The new window will allow you to change all the settings for the zone like the name, triggers and points defining the zone area.
-In the settings table, the “Presets” will allow a fast configuration of camera sensibility settings for your alarms.
-I suggest testing different presets in order to find the one that better fits your needs and then fine-tuning it if required:
+The new window will allow you to change all the settings for the zone, like the name, triggers and points defining the zone area.
+In the settings table, the “Presets” will allow a fast configuration of camera settings for your alarms.
+I suggest testing different presets to find the one that better fits your needs and then fine-tuning it if required:

-Moreover, the points list will allow you to manage the area covered by your zone by editing their position and/or deleting/adding the zone corners.
-You can edit their position both by defining the X and Y or dragging from the live preview the red area corners.
+Moreover, the points list will allow you to manage the area covered by your zone by editing its position and/or deleting/adding the zone corners.
+You can edit their position both by defining the X and Y, or by dragging from the live preview the red area corners.
+Moreover, you can add or delete points with the buttons highlighted in the following screenshot, so that the zone area can perfectly fit your needs:

-Back to the ZoneMinder Console, for each camera, you will be able to see the events number and, by clicking on them, watch and export videos.
+Back to the ZoneMinder Console, for each camera, you will be able to see the number of events and, by clicking on them, watch and export videos.

 At any time, you can refine the events triggering from the zone editing page.